Difference Between RBC and Hemoglobin

 RBC is also known as Red blood corpuscles or erythrocytes.
 They are the common type of blood cell in vertebrates.
 Their main function is to supply oxygen to all the body cells.

-The oxygen molecules entering the lungs through respiration are taken up by the RBCs and are transported to different parts of the body through circulation.
+The oxygen molecules entering the lungs through respiration are taken up by the RBCs and transported to different body parts through circulation.

-Hemoglobin is a protein in the red blood cells.
+Haemoglobin is a protein in red blood cells.
 It helps the RBC in carrying oxygen and carbon dioxide.
-Hemoglobin is a metalloprotein.
+Haemoglobin is a metalloprotein.
 It has Iron and globin.

-It gives RBC and blood its red color.
-Hemoglobin is a red-colored pigment.
-There are many other pigments like hemoglobin that are present in some invertebrates.
+It gives RBC and blood their red color.
+Haemoglobin is a red-colored pigment.
+There are many other pigments, like haemoglobin, that are present in some invertebrates.

 Comparison Table